-&lt;sup>28Going below the first-order level would change many characteristics of the sample.
+28Going below the first-order level would change many characteristics of the sample.
 We would lose a significant share of projects that have only been accurately coded to first-order regions and the exposure variable we introduce below would be based on substantially fewer projects per region as well.
 What is more, in countries with a smaller land mass, second-order regions often correspond to administrative boundaries of cities, which would effectively exclude their surroundings from a within-unit analysis.

-&lt;sup>29This lag duration corresponds to the difference between actual project start and end dates for a subset of projects where both data points are available.
+29This lag duration corresponds to the difference between actual project start and end dates for a subset of projects where both data points are available.
 In our data set, approximately 1,100 Chinese government project records had enough information to calculate the average time between project start and finish.
 The average time from start to completion within this subset is about 2.1 years; historical data on Chinese development projects also reveal a median of two years between project start and completion (Dreher et al. 2021b, based on data from Bartke 1989).
 When we use one rather than two lags, the results we report below are very similar.
-The estimates become smaller for longer lags, and are imprecisely estimated.
+The estimates become smaller for longer lags, and are of a Chinese-financed project to be arbitrarily correlated with region-specific fixed effects and region-specific time trends: